-But there are some things you can control — like when to start your Social Security benefits.
-And since that decision affects the amount of benefits you receive, you can control that too.
+When you retire, you decide when to start your Social Security benefits.
+That decision affects the amount of benefits you receive, so it’s important to get all the facts.

 Figuring your break-even age will help you determine whether the extra payments you receive by starting early outweigh the higher payments you would receive by starting later.

 Use the Social Security website’s break-even age calculator to help decide when to begin receiving benefits.
 It compares the present value of receiving benefits at different ages to determine your break-even age.
 To use the tool, you’ll need your benefit amount at the retirement ages you want to compare.
 There are a couple of ways to get that information: